 A “life-sustaining” treatment is treatment that is required to keep you alive.
 If the treatment ends, you will die.
 The term includes life-sustaining medications and artificial life support such as artificial hydration and nutrition (water and food), breathing machines, kidney dialysis treatment, and ventilators.
 It does not include treatment to manage your pain or to make you more comfortable.

-If you don’t have a Directive, you will still get medical treatment.
+You will still get medical treatment if you don’t have a directive.
 If you are too sick to discuss your treatment, the law says your doctor must consult with:

 - Your legal guardian